dy/sprae/r&d.md

 - We can use `:="{data}"` fro sprae autoinit, since scope has confusing name: `:scope={}`, `:sprae={}`, `:with={}` -> let's use :prop= for now, since `:={}` can have multiple interpretations

+## [ ] What's a use-case for `:={props}` - do we need it? -> likely yes

+* {...props} is useful in react components to pass down all unmentioned or unknown props to children
+  - but sprae is not about componentization
+~+ some function returning spraed element `return sprae(el, props)` (external integration)
+  - there props are not necessarily unlimited, is it ok to hard-define them?
+~+ some web-component passing all attributes to children
+  - web-components have hard-defined attributes
+~+ say we render an `<input id="xyz" :="props"/>` - different type of input may have different set of props, would be insane to define all possible conditions in each prop
+~+ passing props for various conditions, without if-else statements

 ## [x] Scopes mechanism: prototype inheritance chain vs multiple `with` wrappers -> init subtrees, no need for explicit mechanism

 - prototype inheritance chain causes deps update difficulties